How to Change Text Message to iMessage on iPhone 2026

 To enable cross-device sync, open Settings > [your name] > iCloud > Messages on iPhone and turn the toggle on.
 Do the same in Messages > Settings > iMessage > Enable Messages in iCloud on Mac.
 Apple Watch and iPad inherit the thread list automatically as long as the same Apple ID is active.

 We tested this between an iPhone 15 and a 2024 MacBook Air on home Wi-Fi.
-Messages landed on Mac within 4 seconds.
+Messages landed on Mac almost immediately.
 Our walkthrough for reading iMessage on Mac covers the setup if you skipped iCloud sync.

 #Bottom Line